jitendrakyadav/pgmsolutions/readme.txt

 /*** To know about OS on machine ***/ cat /etc/os-release

+/*** "echo" command: Display a line of text.
+Use command "man echo" to know more about this Linux command ***/
+> xyz.txt
+//This command inputs blank content to file xyz.txt or in other word it removes/deletes the whole content of xyz.txt echo "Hi, Good Morning!" > xyz.txt
+//This command removes the whole content of xyz.txt and inputs/add string "Hi, Good Morning!" to file xyz.txt at it's first line echo "Hi, Good Morning!" >> xyz.txt
+//This command preserves the whole content of xyz.txt and add the string "Hi, Good Morning!" to xyz.txt at it's last line

 /*** "diff" command: Compare files line by line ***/
 I have created a directory "diff" with some files within it to understand the diff command/concept.